matrixbegins/rokso-pgsql/README.md

 # rokso-migrations

-A NOT so simple database migrations utility for Mysql based database migration in python.
+A NOT so simple database migrations utility for Postgresql based database migration in python.

 ## Features